Tatiana Flores

 Tatiana Flores Dorrell (born 15 September 2005) is a professional footballer who plays as a forward for Liga MX Femenil club Tigres UANL.
-Born in Canada and raised in England to a Mexican father and a Canadian mother, she represents Mexico at youth international level.
+Born in Canada and raised in England to a Mexican father and a Canadian mother of English descent, she represents Mexico at the youth international level.
 She is the youngest daughter of football manager Rubén Flores and the younger sister of fellow footballers Silvana Flores and Marcelo Flores.